g

 BellaOnline's African Culture Editor

-Coffee was born in Africa!
+Coffee was born in Africa

-We have been drinking coffee in the West for about three hundred years and today Americans are said to drink 400 million cups of this black, bitter and mysterious drink every day!
+We have been drinking coffee in the West for about three hundred years and today Americans are said to drink four hundred million cups of this black, bitter and mysterious drink every day!
 The Greek poet and author Homer, who is understood to have lived in the 7th or 8th centuries BC is believed to have drunk coffee and some say that it was being used as a medicine for hundreds of years before that.

-But scientists and historian are pretty sure of one thing – the coffee plant was born in Africa!
-There are many accounts of travelers in Ethiopia describing the beautiful coffee trees and research has shown that the climate, the soil and the isolated plateau in this part of Africa are perfect for this type of bean.
+But scientists and historian are pretty sure of one thing - the coffee plant was born in Africa!
+There are many accounts of travelers in Ethiopia describing the beautiful coffee trees.
+Research has shown that the climate, the soil and the isolated plateau in this part of Africa are perfect for this type of bean.
 In the 1920s a Russian plant geneticist Nikolai Vavilov said that Ethiopia was one of the eight places in the world where the planet’s cultivated plants originated; and coffee was one of them.

 Legend has it that in the ninth century a shepherd was out in the Kaffa region (hence the word ‘coffee’) in the Ethiopian Highlands when his goats started to eat reddish berries from a bush.
 They became excited and he said they appeared to ‘dance’.
 The shepherd tried the berries himself and felt instantly energized.
 He ran back to the monastery and reported his findings to the abbot.
 The abbot boiled and distilled the berries to create a bitter and rich drink.
-He felt so alert that he was able to enjoy his long evening prayers without feeling sleepy.
+He felt so alert that he was able to enjoy his long evening of prayers without feeling sleepy.

 Centuries ago, on a plateau in Ethiopia it was found to keep people alert, and in the 20th century, during his time in the White House, Ronald Reagan said, “I never drink coffee at lunch.
 I find it keeps me awake for the afternoon.”